Zonz-Ly/Surfox/README.md

 ## **Customize**

-Open the `userContent.css` file in the **chrome** folder and remove the unwanted content as indicated in the comments.

 When there is only one tab, the tab bar will hide automatically.
 Or you can place a tool icon (e.g., new tab button ) on the tab bar to keep it from hiding.

 If you want to place the 'Bookmarks toolbar items' on the navigation bar, make sure there is 'Flexible Space' on both sides of the URL bar.
 Otherwise, Firefox's bug may cause it to crash.
 If you're unlucky to encounter this issue, temporarily delete the `config.js` file, then open Firefox, adjust the navigation bar layout, and restore the `config.js` file.